trdroid/Swift-Examples/Optionals/README.md

 ### Force Unwrapping

-To access the underlying value of an optional, it has to be force unwrapped by adding '!' as a suffix to the variable.
+To access the underlying value of an optional, it has to be force unwrapped.
+It is done by adding '!' as a suffix to the variable.

 ```swift
 	println(str!)